alextiley/wdio-cucumber-json-reporter/README.md

 ## Bug reporting ##

 Feel free to raise a pull request, or throw me a ticket via the issues section.

+## Known issues / missing features ##

+* Add support for screenshots via cucumber attachments/"embeddings"
+* Add browser name to feature metadata
+* Add metadata for test start time, end time and total duration
+* Add metadata for feature count, scenario/scenario outline counts and step counts
+* Add metadata for failing test count
+* Step duration and line number is experimental - It's nigh on impossible to fetch the correct step data if the step contains a variable
+* Svme report file names based on browser name and timestamp